pairshaped/pairshaped.ca/source/blog/why-bem.html.md

 ## Conclusion

-Our experience with BEM has been a primarily positive one.
+Our experience with BEM has been a positive one.
 For us BEM has been easy to adopt because our company as a whole follows it.
-BEM is great for encouraging consistency, meaningful naming conventions.
-It also helps developers directly relate their file structure and CSS to the front end DOM.
+BEM is great for encouraging consistency and meaningful naming conventions.
+It is also great at helping developers directly relate their file structure and CSS to the front end DOM.